Ugocode/Salary_Prediction_Project/README.md

 Major Project to predict the salaries of workers in diffrent fields of work

-I tuned thne paprmeters to get the Mean Squared Error below 360.
+This project is highly tuned by the parameters to get the Mean Squared Error below 360.